Tamjid-Mostafa/rate-availability-calendar/README.md

 - Feel free to reach out if you have any questions or need further clarification on the requirements.

 Good luck, and we look forward to reviewing your implementation!

+===
+## Developer Notes (Updates Made)

+1. **Infinite Scrolling**: Added infinite scrolling functionality using React Query's infinite queries with a cursor parameter.
+2. **Horizontal Scroll Optimization**: Replaced laggy Material-UI TextField with a custom input for better scroll performance.
+3. **Custom Hooks**: Introduced `useScrollSync` and `useInfiniteLoading` for enhanced functionality.
+4. **State Management**: Refactored state handling using Zustand for better performance and maintainability.